All Episodes

 It reached the stage where I physically couldn't keep up with the job anymore.

-You you would just it someone was in your face all the time.
+Someone was in your face all the time.

-You you couldn't couldn't cope.
+You couldn't cope.

-I'm watching their um managers make the same decisions that this other place did and slowly start to squeeze us into the same situation that I was before.
+I'm watching their managers make the same decisions that this other place did and slowly start to squeeze us into the same situation that I was before.

 Yes, exactly.

-They're not being recompensated.
+They're not being recombensated.

 Yes, because they've got no other place to go.